Taitdanielle/TheHighlandsBreak/README.md

 I would also like to thank
   * Tutor Support
   * All the guys on Slack
+  * My work mate Cameron who helped me with the results table of the google maps

   I really appreciate these guys and what they do, A Massive help especially for a night hawk like myself.